 The Board’s Community District User (CDU) notifies CLI of the new staff member via the Engage Help Ticketing System, including the individual’s name, role, email address, and Board.

-NLF: Boards must also ensure that the Board’s CDU assigns new staff members in Engage to child care programs that they will work with, as described in the EUG.
-Assignments in Engage must be completed prior to the staff member working with their assigned programs.
+NLF: Boards must also ensure that the Board’s CDU assigns new staff members in Engage to child care programs the staff members will work with as described in the EUG.
+Assignments in Engage must be completed prior to a staff member working with their assigned program.

 NLF: Boards must ensure that the following Texas Rising Star–related events are documented in the Engage Event Log within five business days of the event and include adequate detail for future reference:

-Changes in star level or certification status

-Documentation of required screenings of CCR licensing history

-Rescheduling of assessments or monitoring visits

-Confirmation of participation in a recognized national accreditation program
+Entry Level designation status and required screenings related to Entry Level designation

 Details of child care program facility changes

 Documentation of mentoring visits